loculus-project/loculus/kubernetes/README.md

 ../deploy.py cluster --delete
 ```

+With helm based commands you can customise the values yaml file with `--values [file.yaml]`.
 ## Argo CD

 ArgoCD will aim to build preview instances for any open PR with the `preview` label.
 It may take 5 minutes for an instance to appear.
 The preview will appear at `[branch_name].preview.k3s.loculus.org`.
 Very long branch names, and some special characters, are not supported.